davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 +++

-However, see some of the examples in [Software versioning § Date of release](https://en.wikipedia.org/wiki/Software_versioning#Date_of_release); clearly `18.04` is succint enough.
+However, see some of the examples in [Software versioning § Date of release](https://en.wikipedia.org/wiki/Software_versioning#Date_of_release); clearly `18.04` is succinct enough.
 It's possible to accomplish something like this by asking users to refer to a version software by when it was "initially" released, meaning that they refer to it by a version name rather than an artifact name.

 +++